 In fact, the construction of King Dong Khanh’s mausoleum took place many times, over a long period of 35 years (1888-1923), through 4 kings: Dong Khanh, Thanh Thai, Duy Tan, Khai Dinh.
 Therefore, Tu Lang bears the imprint of two architectural schools of two different historical times.

-Tomb area
+Tomb Area

-Experience exploring Dong Khanh Tomb Hue
+Some Tips for Exploring Dong Khanh Tomb in Hue

 Comments